return42/sphkerneldoc/linux_src_doc/fs/btrfs/extent-tree_c.rst

 Description
 -----------

 This is called by the allocator when it reserves space.
-Metadata reservations should be called with RESERVE_ALLOC so we do the proper ENOSPC accounting.
-For data we handle the reservation through clearing the delalloc bits in the io_tree.
-We have to do this since we could end up allocating less disk space for the amount of data we have reserved in the case of compression.

 If this is a reservation and the block group has become read only we cannot make the reservation and return -EAGAIN, otherwise this function always succeeds.

 .. _`btrfs_free_reserved_bytes`: